 Waterfowl & Dove Regulations

-10.1 – Unless specially designated by the Department as a Wildlife Management Area for Waterfowl or a Wildlife Management Area for Dove, all Wildlife Management Areas are open during the regular season for hunting and taking of migratory birds except where restricted to special small game seasons within the regular migratory bird framework.
+10.1 – Unless specially designated by the Department as a Wildlife Management Area for Waterfowl or a Wildlife Management Area for Dove, all Wildlife Management Areas are open during the regular season for hunting and taking of migratory birds except where restricted.

 10.2 – The Department may designate sections of Wildlife Management Areas and other lands and waters under the control of the Department as Designated Waterfowl Management Areas or Designated Dove Management Areas.
 All laws and regulations governing Wildlife Management Areas apply to these special areas.
 In addition, the Department may set special shooting hours, bag limits and methods of hunting and taking waterfowl and doves on those areas.
 All State and Federal migratory bird laws and regulations apply.
 Regulations pertaining to the use of Dove Management Areas will be filed annually.